- Make a list—stick to it.

-- Avoid items with unnecessary packaging, as this consumes unnecessary energy and resources.
-Buy in bulk where you can to reduce packaging and cost, but don't buy more than you'll use.
+- Choose items with minimal packaging and buy in bulk where you can to reduce packaging and cost.

-- Choose non-toxic options when you have a choice—for example, water-soluble glue or water-based paints rather than acrylic paints.
+- Choose non-toxic and natural products when you can—like water-soluble glue or water-based paints rather than acrylic paints.

 Paper and books